2KAbhishek/dots2k/README.md

 > [!IMPORTANT]
 > Make sure to change the `user.name` and `user.email` in the `~/.gitconfig` file with your own or use `git config --global user.name "Your Name"`
 >
-> GPG signing is enabled for verifying commits, check [this](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-new-gpg-key-to-your-github-account) for setting up GPG, or you can use `git config --global commit.gpgSign false` to disable it.
+> I use GPG signing for commits, check [this](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-new-gpg-key-to-your-github-account) for setting it up, or use `git config --global commit.gpgSign false` to disable it.

 #### Fonts